Can we explain unexpected fluctuations of long-term real interest rate?: Models of seemingly unexpected fluctuations of long-term real interest rate

-But if the moving point is near the stable arc $A_3$ and if the parameter $Y$ is increasing from the level $Y_7$ then the moving point will go along the stable arc $A_3$ and then the moving point will join to the second mentioned cycle.
-Similarly if the moving point is near the stable arc $A_3$ and if the parameter $Y$ is decreasing from the level $Y_7$ then the moving point will go along the stable arc $A_3$ and then the moving point will be attracted from the point $[Y_5,R_4]$ to the point $[Y_5,R_2]$ (with infinite velocity) and then the moving point will join to the first mentioned cycle.
+The relaxation oscillations emerge here just as in the previously presented models. $A_1$, $A_3$, $A_5$ and $A_7$ are stable arcs and $A_2$, $A_4$ and $A_6$ are unstable.
+There exist two counterclockwise cycles.
+The first cycle consists of two vertical segments with infinitely large velocity of the motion (i.e. the segment from the point $[Y_2,R_3]$ to the point $[Y_2,R_{12}]$ and from $[Y_1,R_{10}]$ to $[Y_1,R_1]$) and of two parts of the stable arcs $A_1$ and $A_7$ with finite velocity of the motion.
+The second cycle consists of two vertical segments with infinitely large velocity of the motion (i.e. the segment from $[Y_4,R_6]$ to $[Y_4,R_8]$ and the segment from $[Y_3,R_7]$ to $[Y_3,R_5]$) and of two parts of the stable arcs $A_3$ and $A_5$ with finite velocity of the motion.
+But if the moving point is close to the stable arc $A_3$ and if the parameter $Y$ is increasing from the level $Y_7$ then the moving point will go along the stable arc $A_3$ and then the moving point will join to the second mentioned cycle.
+Similarly, if the moving point is close to the stable arc $A_3$ and if the parameter $Y$ is decreasing from the level $Y_7$ then the moving point will go along the stable arc $A_3$ and then the moving point will be attracted from the point $[Y_5,R_4]$ to the point $[Y_5,R_2]$ and then the moving point will join to the first mentioned cycle.
+Analogous situation is for the position of the moving point close to the stable arc $A_5$.
+Summary, there we can observe six seemingly unexpected fluctuations of $R$: from $R_{10}$ to $R_1$, from $R_3$ to $R_{12}$, from $R_7$ to $R_5$, from $R_6$ to $R_8$, from $R_4$ to $R_2$ and from $R_9$ to $R_{11}$, see Figure \ref{fig:three_S-bends_rel_osc}.

-Analogously if the moving point is near the stable arc $A_5$ and if the parameter $Y$ is decreasing from the level $Y_8$ then the moving point will go along the stable arc $A_5$ and then the moving point will join to the second mentioned cycle.
-Similarly if the moving point is near the stable arc $A_5$ and if the parameter $Y$ is increasing from the level $Y_8$ then the moving point will go along the stable arc $A_5$ and then the moving point will be attracted from the point $[Y_6,R_9]$ to the point $[Y_6,R_{11}]$ (with infinite velocity) and then the moving point will join to the first mentioned cycle.\\